 Are there any proprietary reverse mortgages that banks offer that mortgage lenders do not?

-As of January 2024, no bank offers exclusively proprietary or jumbo products.
+As of September 8, 2024, no bank offers exclusively proprietary or jumbo products.
 All proprietary products in existence at this time were developed by mortgage lenders.

 Q.

-Does the bank take your home with a Reverse Mortgage?
+Does the bank take your home with a reverse mortgage?

-No. The reverse mortgage is just a loan on your home, and the title to your home remains with you, the homeowner.
-You can sell your property or pay off the reverse mortgage anytime.
+No, the bank does not take your home with a reverse mortgage.
+You remain the owner of your home, and the title stays in your name.
+You can sell the property or pay off the reverse mortgage anytime.

 Q.